slamcore/slamcore-ros2-examples/README.md

 Xavier
 NX](https://www.nvidia.com/en-gb/autonomous-machines/embedded-systems/jetson-xavier-nx/)
 and [RealSense D435i](https://www.intelrealsense.com/depth-camera-d435i/) depth camera.
-Nevertheless, by following our [Navigation Stack Integration Tutorial](https://docs.slamcore.com/nav2-integration.html) you will be able to modify the launch and config files in this repo to suit your setup.
+Nevertheless, by following our [Nav2 Integration Tutorial](https://docs.slamcore.com/nav2-integration.html) you will be able to modify the launch and config files in this repo to suit your setup.